OutSystems/docs-support/src/licensing/detach-11.md

     1. <p id="support-case-cloud"> Reach out to OutSystems Support and open a support case.
 The support case must: </p>

-        * Have normal or low priority;
+        * Have normal or low priority.
-        * Clearly state that you are detaching;
+        * Clearly state that you are detaching.
-        * Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828);
+        * Include the exact OutSystems Platform Server major and minor versions, release and build number from which you are detaching (eg. 11.18.1 build 37828).
-        * Include the serial number of your new self-managed environment;
+        * Include the serial number of your new self-managed environment.

         You'll receive a detach bundle containing the instructions you need to follow, together with license files and the scheduler source code.